If you’re like me, you probably spend every spare minute of your day thinking ‘how can I get better at golf?’

 But if you’re someone who prefers visual feedback as opposed to ‘feel’, there are things you can do to determine where the ball is making contact with your clubface.

-One is to use Direct Impact Golf Tape, which can be purchased on Amazon for less than $25 and is a hugely useful tool.
+One is to use Direct Impact Golf Tape, which can be purchased on Amazon cheaply and is a hugely useful tool.